amcolash/amcolash.github.io/_posts/2019-06-18-rewriting-my-website.md

 The web never sleeps, but maybe it is time for me to call it a night.

 UPDATE 06/28/2019: I decided to go with [Next.js](https://nextjs.org/) instead.
 It seems much more mature than react-static and there are some nice plugins in place that make using `.mdx` files simple to do.
 So alas, the cycle of finding better and better things continues.
-I am so close to just ripping it all apart and wiring out the HTML by hand now.
+I am so close to just ripping it all apart and writing out the HTML by hand now.